 Nature is everywhere and available to everyone.
 Nature can also present itself in many different forms, such as lakes, rivers, oceans, forests, rock gardens and potted plants.
 There are unique healing benefits that promote overall physical, mental and spiritual health with each form of nature.
 While living in a time where people have become so tech-centric—especially while navigating a pandemic—you might have moved away from considering using nature as a tool for your recovery.
 However, many therapeutic wilderness programs recognize the healing properties of nature.
 Nature has also been shown to relieve stress, depression and anxiety.
-It also promotes confidence, empowerment and connection with yourself and your surroundings.
+Finding rehabilitation through nature also helps to promote confidence, empowerment and connection with yourself and your surroundings.
 The best part is that you don’t necessarily need the outdoors to get your nature fix.

 Nature Brings Renewal

 Managing a substance use disorder (SUD), redefining your life and discovering your true self is essential to maintain lasting recovery.
 Additionally, part of this change is achieving a sense of renewal.
 Finding rehabilitation through nature can teach someone recovering from a SUD that each new day offers a fresh start, despite what has happened the day before.
 Nature is resilient and can find ways to restore itself.
 Whether byway of hiking, looking after a plant or gardening, or taking in the views from your porch or vicariously online, nature is powerful in its ability to show us regrowth.
 Much like recovery, while you will encounter setbacks and challenges, you, too, can restore your life.